 08 of 10

-The Rottweiler is one of those dogs that really knows how to read people, often showing a different side of its personality based on how much the person is trusted.
+The Rottweiler is one of those dogs that really knows how to read people by studying body language and facial cues.
+This breed may show a different side of its personality based on how much it trusts a person.
 The typical Rottweiler has an affectionate, playful side shown to trusted family members and a stoic, controlled side shown to strangers.
-These dogs have no trouble telling you what they really think about you and whatever you're trying to do.
-Don't try to pull a fast one on them or the people they protect.

 09 of 10